The 10 Best Freediving Books

 Oxygen: A Memoir by William Trubridge

-Very insightful book on everything that William Trubridge has gone through on his way to world records.
+This is a very insightful book about everything that William Trubridge has gone through on his way to world records.
 The author is a New Zealand champion and world record-holding freediver.
-His book is about freediving and full of many beautiful descriptions of the underwater world, yoga, and related spiritual practices.
-A beautifully written, informative, and entertaining story can interest people fond of freediving and those who know nothing about the sport.
+His book is about freediving and is full of beautiful descriptions of the underwater world, yoga, and related spiritual practices.
+It is a beautifully written, informative, and entertaining story that can interest people fond of freediving and those who know nothing about the sport.

 Oxygen by William Trubridge